Go to main nav Go to content Go to footer

 For over 10 years, the RGCQ has been denouncing the legislative deficit in terms of construction site monitoring.
 In 2010, a coroner's report already recommended that construction site monitoring be made mandatory for high-rise buildings.

 Since then, other events have made the news and reinforce the imperative to act.
-However, nothing has been done in Quebec.

 The RGCQ regularly emphasizes the importance of this issue and the urgency of the situation.
 It is high time that the government takes charge of the issue of construction site monitoring and makes it mandatory, as is already the case elsewhere in Canada.